Aniket027/PedalStart-Langing-Page/README.md

     yarn start
     ```

-5. **Access the Landing Page**: Open your web browser and navigate to [http://localhost:5173](http://localhost:5173) to view the PedalStart landing page served by the frontend development server.

 ## Production Deployment

 For production deployment, you would build the frontend React app and serve it using Express as a static file server.
 Please follow the deployment instructions for both backend and frontend separately based on your hosting platform.